vitejs/vite/docs/config/index.md

   Set to `false` to disable minification, or specify the minifier to use.
 The default is [Esbuild](https://github.com/evanw/esbuild) which is 20 ~ 40x faster than terser and only 1 ~ 2% worse compression.
 [Benchmarks](https://github.com/privatenumber/minification-benchmarks)

+  Note the `build.minify` option is not available when using the `'es'` format in lib mode.

 ### build.terserOptions

 - **Type:** `TerserOptions`